 An image sprite is a collection of images put into a single image.
 The individual image can be displayed by specifying the background position in CSS.
 This will reduce the page loading times, bandwidth usage and server loads.

 Inline scripts and styles are not a way of best coding and also it is hard to get a good overview.
 There are lots of disadvantages in using inline scripts and styles.

 - The size of the HTML rendered increases and it becomes heavier.

 The caching can be improved by using scripts and stylesheets externally to improve the loading speed of a webpage.

-CSS At The Top and Scripts at Bottom
+10. CSS at Top and Scripts at Bottom

 Putting style sheets or CSS files at the top of a page and that too in the head tag makes a page appear to load faster as it allows the page to render progressively.
 Progressive rendering usually gives the user an experience that the page is getting loaded much faster.

 Moving the JS files to the bottom of the page improves the performance of the page.
 But the limitation in such cases is that any script which does the document writing or DOM manipulation during the page load time itself will be affected.
 There are another solutions where deferred and asynchronous scripts can be used.
 Deferring a JS file is similar to loading the JS file at the bottom of the page.

 12. Use Cookie Free Domains for Static Files